 CONSOLIDATION & MODERNIZATION

 The Bavarian Directors decided to pursue the third option - consolidate and modernize - at a Special Board Meeting in September, 1953.
 According to a cost study prepared in conjunction with this proposal, by disposing of Plant No. 2 and consolidating all operations at Plant No. 1, annual net savings of $354,000 could be achieved, before deducting loan interest.
 However, this would require the construction of a new building at a cost of about $600,000, along with approximately $500,000 in new equipment and other costs, bringing total expenditures up to roughly $1.25 million.
-To construct the building, it would be necessary to acquire the adjacent ice cream plant to the north at an estimated cost of about $35,000.
+To construct the building, it would be necessary to acquire the adjacent ice cream plant on the north side of the brewery at an estimated cost of about $35,000.
 The new structure was envisioned to include beer and bottle storage, new corporate offices, general storage facilities and a garage for trucks.
 New equipment proposed included material handling equipment, replacement of the wood fermenting tanks, and a new yeast room, along with a range of other purchases.

 Two companies were contacted to prepare designs for these improvements.
 Bavarian had transferred a considerable portion of their profits into surplus earnings over the years, which could have covered close to the entire estimated program cost.
 However, self-funding this amount would not leave sufficient funds available for working capital or cover potential operating losses and other costs.
 Consequently, the firm's legal counsel, Richard Todd, explored alternative financing options for Bavarian by contacting a local bank and a few insurance companies, requesting a loan of $1.25 to $1.5 million.
 Unfortunately, the amount requested was too small of a loan for an insurance company.
 At the time, Bavarian had an existing loan with Fifth Third Union Trust; the bank’s representatives advised Todd that they considered the brewer's working capital too small for a sizable loan.
 But if several hundred thousand dollars of surplus earnings were converted to capital stock, the bank indicated that they would be able to provide a loan of about $600,000.
 Still, before any future financing could be obtained, it was necessary for the brewer to change its capital structure by amending some of its corporate provisions, as discussed below.